Taboola Push playbook

 TEXT LENGTH

 With Taboola Push, you have both a Title and a Description field.
 But on most displays, both are extremely limited.
 Our recommendation is to use 3-6 words in the Title field and a single, brief sentence in the Message field, with critical words front-loaded and non-critical attribution last to account for truncation.
+Our latest data suggest the highest CTR is between 30 and 50 characters.

 Example: